- 14 minutes to read

 Property Set by Required before diagramming?

-Systems.C4Type Administrator / data steward Yes — Systems without a C4Type do not appear in the Actors toolbox
+Systems.C4Type Administrator / data steward Yes — Systems without a C4Type are not suggested during import

 Systems.C4PersonRole Administrator / data steward No — defaults to empty string